 Once someone is addicted, they’re not using drugs to feel good; they’re using drugs just to feel “normal”.
 Behavioral changes are directly linked to the drug user’s changing brain.

 Let’s take a look at how drug use affects dopamine.
-Remember, dopamine is JUST ONE OF MANY FACTORS, one hormone, that is affected in the brain when dealing with substance abuse.
-(Post about how the Prefrontal Cortex is affected by substance abuse)
+Remember, dopamine is JUST ONE OF MANY FACTORS, one hormone, that is affected in the brain when dealing with substance use.
+(Post about how the Prefrontal Cortex is affected by substance use)

 Dopamine is the brain’s way of rewarding us or nature’s way of rewarding the brain for activities like eating and sex that are necessary to the survival of our species.
 Dopamine makes us feel really good to signal that something important has happened and we need to remember it so we can do it again.